Ford Fiesta (fifth generation): South America

-In Brazil, the engine options also include 1.0 L 8v Flex and 1.6 L 8v Flex engines called Rocam, which runs on ethanol, petrol, or any mixture of both.
+In Brazil, the engine options also include 1.0 L 8v Flex and 1.6 L 8v Flex engines called Rocam, which run on ethanol, petrol, or any mixture of both.
 The internal codename of this model is B256 (5-door) and B257 (3-door).
-In other Mercosur countries the Fiesta features a 1.6 L 98 bhp SOHC Zetec engine has a standard with the choice of either a 4-speed automatic or 5-speed manual transmission.
-There is also a 1.4 L 68 bhp diesel engine available.
-For the Colombian market a 1.0 L 8v Rocam engine was sold with a supercharger, producing 96 bhp.
-This was discontinued in 2009 and replaced by the Mark VI imported from Mexico.
+In other Mercosur countries the Fiesta uses a 1.6 L 98 bhp SOHC Zetec engine as standard, with the choice of either a 4-speed automatic or 5-speed manual transmission.
+A 1.4 L 68 bhp diesel engine is also available.
+For the Colombian market a 1.0 L 8v supercharged Rocam engine produced 96 bhp; it was discontinued in 2009 and replaced by the Mark VI imported from Mexico.
 In Chile the model is imported from Mexico because the Mercosur model does not meet the requirements of the country.

 The South American market Fiesta was facelifted in early 2007 as a 2008 model, with new rectangular headlights and grille.
-In early 2010 the Fiesta was facelifted as a 2011 model, with new headlights and grille, very similar to those on the mark VI Fiesta available in other markets around the world, but keeping all other features nearly the same as the previous model.
+In early 2010 the Fiesta was facelifted as a 2011 model, with new headlights and grille very similar to those on the Mark VI Fiesta available in other markets around the world, but keeping all other features nearly the same as the previous model.
 Its name varies from country to country, called "Fiesta One" in Argentina, "Fiesta Move" in Venezuela, and "Fiesta Rocam" in Brazil.